Oberon, Sydney Australia - Sunday, 5 February - 8:20pm OberonAustralia.com

 There are many native plants in the area, including Sundews, several varieties of banksias, Conesticks, Flannel Flowers, and Sweet Sarsparilla.
 Some have very beautiful flowers, and one of the most stunning is the Silver Banksia.
 The banksia can grow from a small shrub to a large tree depending where it grows.
 This plant is most distinctive for its yellow flower spikes in late summer and early winter.
 Many species of bird, particularly Honeyeaters, forage on the flower spikes, as do native bees.

 Native wildlife is a favourite for many visitors to the Oberon area, with many opportunities to catch a glimpse of kangaroos, wallabies, wombats, echidnas, platypus, possums, koalas as well as frogs and snakes.
 The Brush-Tailed Rock-Wallaby is an endangered local wallaby, with distinctive facial markings, black paws and a thick furred tail.
 It is a very agile small wallaby and lives around Jenolan and Wombeyan Caves.
 Another special and endangered animal in the area is the Stuttering Frog.
-This large highly camouflaged frog, which can grow up to eight centimetres in size, and it lives in wet leaf-littered floor of forests.
+This large highly camouflaged frog, which can grow up to eight centimetres in size, lives in the wet leaf-littered floor of forests.
 It lives on insects and smaller frogs and can be found in national parks and forests in the Oberon area.
 The Spotted-tailed Quoll is another unusual animal that makes the Oberon area its home.
 It is a medium-sized marsupial carnivore with dark brown fur with white spots.
 The Quoll is an agile climber and feeds on birds, reptiles and mammals, and is listed as being a vulnerable species.

 For more information on local flora and fauna visit National Parks.